 Bessie Coleman became the first African American woman to hold a pilot license, which she achieved in 1921.

-Bessie was born in 1892 in east Texas.
+Bessie was born on the 26th of January, 1892, in east Texas.
 She grew up in a three-room shack and her family picked cotton and did the laundry for several white locals.
 As a young girl, Bessie walked four miles to school every day to attend a segregated school that only had one classroom.
 On the weekends and holidays, Bessie would help her family out by picking cotton.

 Through reading, Bessie discovered the world of aviation and always dreamed that one day she would be able to fly a plane.
 As she got older, she realised that this wouldn’t be an easy feat.